 - In Iceland, where the government offered to accept only 50 refugees, the people of Iceland offered their homes for up to 10,000 people.
 The people are open to sharing what they have with those who need it, including beds, clothes, toys and other simple items that make a home.
 Items that mean the world to people who have left their homes behind.

 - Speaking about the EU migrant crisis, Archbishop Silvano Tomasi, the Vatican’s representative to the United Nations in Geneva said, “rescuing threatened human life is more important than economic questions or immediate state interests”.

 As Christians, we need to allow our faith to guide us on the issue of immigration both in Europe and in the U.S. Governments and politicians act in their self-interest.
 As people of faith, it’s up to us to sometimes make the needs of strangers a priority.

 Respect and dignity for human life demands that Christians care for “the stranger” (Deut.
 10:19).
-While some of us live a world away from the EU migrant crisis, we can still be the voice for the voiceless and be more gracious when we encounter the stranger in our midst.
+While some of us live half a world away from the EU migrant crisis, we can still be the voice for the voiceless and be more gracious when we encounter the stranger in our midst.